DaiSugi01/recipefy/README.md

   * [Built With](#built-with)

 ## About The Recipefy
-On this app, you can choose ingredients and order burger.
+Recipefy gives you great recipe and you can share your recipe to the world.

 ### Built With
 * [Java](https://www.oracle.com/java/)